chittemrajesh2/MediaWiki-Repo/MediaWiki-Repo/README.md

 8. Using ARM templates to create and update the Spring Cloud.

 # Deployment Strategy
-Based on deployment needs, we have two deployment strategies:
+Based on deployment needs, we have two type of deployment :

+1. Blue-Green Deployemntt
+2. Stagging Deployemntt

  ## Blue-Green Deployment:
 9&10.
 Deploy code into Azure Spring Apps.